MoseleyBioinformaticsLab/nmrstarlib/README.rst

 uses human-readable text to transmit data objects consisting of attribute-value pairs) representation and vice versa.

+The `nmrstarlib` package also provides facilities to create simulated peak lists for different types of standard solution and solid-state NMR experiments from chemical shifts and assignment information deposited in NMR-STAR files.

-In addition, the nmrstarlib package provides methods to visualize chemical shift data.
+In addition, the `nmrstarlib` package provides methods to visualize chemical shift data.

 The `nmrstarlib` package can be used in several ways:

    * As a library for accessing and manipulating data stored in NMR-STAR format files.
-   * As a command-line tool to convert between NMR-STAR format and its equivalent JSONized NMR-STAR format and also to visualize chemical shift data.
+   * As a command-line tool to convert between NMR-STAR format and its equivalent JSONized NMR-STAR format, to create a large number of simulated peak lists, and also to visualize chemical shift data.

 Citation
 ~~~~~~~~

 When using `nmrstarlib` in published work, please cite the following paper:

    * Smelter, Andrey, Morgan Astra, and Hunter NB Moseley.
 "A fast and efficient python